 In October 2016, the government, via Bank Negara Malaysia (Central Bank of Malaysia), issued the Financial Technology Regulatory Sandbox Framework.
 The framework set out requirements for participation in the FinTech sandbox.
 Financial institutions and FinTech companies will be allowed to experiment with FinTech solutions in a live controlled environment that are accompanied by the appropriate safeguards, for a limited period.
 Within this regulatory sandbox, FinTech is encouraged to develop together with Malaysian businesses, especially local SMEs – who have contributed to 33% of national gross domestic product (GDP).

-The next month, in November 2016, Securities Commission (SC) introduced 6 registered peer-to-peer (P2P) financing platform operators in Malaysia, including Funding Societies Malaysia.
+The next month, in November 2016, the Securities Commission (SC) introduced 6 registered peer-to-peer (P2P) financing platform operators in Malaysia, including Funding Societies Malaysia.
 The announcement makes Malaysia the first country in Southeast Asia to regulate P2P financing.
 The six companies are expected to start operations in 2017.

 The decision to regulate P2P was motivated by the need for more alternative financing for SME entrepreneurs, and also to narrow the funding gap in the SME sector.
 Ranjit Ajit Singh, the Executive Chairman of the SC, said during the opening of SCxSC Digital Finance Conference 2016 in Kuala Lumpur that the Malaysian SME sector has a funding gap of more than RM 80 billion.
 Singh added that FinTech can offer alternative solutions for the needs of Malaysian SMEs.

-Is FinTech a Threat?
+Is FinTech a threat?

 CIMB, the second largest bank in Malaysia, has launched their incubation program known as Innochallenge, aimed to support ideation and creation of new FinTech solutions.
 Here’s another example: RHB has become the exclusive partner of Startupbootcamp within the Malaysian FinTech space.
 The collaboration will evaluate, fund, mentor, and organize hackathons in Kuala Lumpur to bring digital innovations to the banking market in Malaysia.